kwcooper/automatedCV/README.md

 CV2tex.py converts the yaml structured data into a templated LaTeX script.
 PDFTex is then ran on the output.

+### How to install

+Copy the package from here.
+After that, only a few packages are needed.
+Python 3+ of course, including jinja2

+Then you have to grab a copy of LaTeX:

-On macOS, get pdflatex via: `$ brew cask install basictex`
+On macOS, get pdflatex via: http://www.tug.org/mactex/ (Note: this is a big download, and their are lighter versions)

 You can confirm this installs what you need with: `which pdflatex` where you should see the path to the right file.

+On linux, you can install it with ... `(to be added soon...)`